nefarius/nuke/docs/02-fundamentals/05-targets.md

 title: Target Definitions
 ---

-Inside a `Build` class, you can define your build steps as `Target` properties.
+Inside a `Build` class, you can define your build steps as `TargetX` properties.
 The implementation for a build step is provided as a lambda function through the `Executes` method:

 <Tabs>
   <TabItem value="regular" label="Regular Targets">